-The fair value of financial instruments that are not traded in an active market are determined using valuation techniques determined by management.
-Management uses its judgment to select a method of valuation and make estimates of specific model inputs that are based on conditions, including market, existing at the end of each reporting period.
+The fair value of financial instruments that are not traded in an active market are determined using the Black-Scholes valuation model.
+Management uses its judgment to make estimates of specific model inputs that are based on conditions, including market, existing at the end of each reporting period.